St. George, Utah · September 14-20, 2026

 Where do I park for Dixie Days?

-Are there fireworks at Dixie Days?
+Is there a drone show or fireworks at Dixie Days?

 Is Dixie Days family-friendly?